In the olden days, your puter had a BIOS.

 You can now enjoy extremely huge boot drives and faster boot, standby, and resume times. 😀

 By the way, on my Asus motherboard, I didn’t have to change the UEFI boot settings.
 I already had CSM=Auto and Secure Boot=Other OS, and I’m now running in full UEFI + GPT mode with no config changes.
+However, for Windows 11, you’ll need to set Secure Boot = Windows UEFI Mode, and then you’ll be all set.

 For more info, see: Fix UEFI BIOS boot problems on a new motherboard